Emergency (Outgoing) Calls

 last update: January 28, 2013

-Telephone Services provides land line voice services to faculty and staff including the main campus, Bread Loaf campus in Ripton, as well as the Old Courthouse, Painter House, and Marble Works offices in downtown Middlebury.
+Telephone Services provides land line voice services to faculty and staff including the main campus, Bread Loaf campus in Ripton, as well as the Old Courthouse, Painter House, the Marble Works, and 700 Exchange Street offices in Middlebury.

 Contact us at 802-443-5700 or email@example.com.
 We may be found in Davis Family Library, suite 125